-With the fest taking over Palace Como from October 11 to 22 – with the kick-off, closer and a mid-fest special event at The Astor Theatre — that's just one of the titles on offer in a rather sizeable program.
+With the fest taking over Palace Norton Street from October 10 to 22, that's just one of the titles on offer in a rather sizeable program.
 Other highlights include The Killing of a Sacred Deer, the Colin Farrell-starring latest from The Lobster director Yorgos Lanthimos (and one of our MIFF standouts); The Bachelor, which has been dubbed the Hellenic version of The Hangover; and Dogs of Democracy, which aims to be an Athens-set, canine-centric version of cat doco Kedi.

-From catching up with the comic macho posturing of Chevalier to delving into the true Aussie tale that is Joe Cinque's Consolation, the flicks just keep coming, including a short film fest within the main fest.
+From Greece's candidate for next year's Oscars to a musical road film about Southern Europe's migrant situation, the flicks just keep coming, including a short film fest within the main fest.
 It's the festival's 24th year, and they're making the most of it.
 We'd smash some plates in celebration of that.